 Nestled in the Himalayan Shivalik ranges of Kumaon in Uttaranchal, this small village offers a large expanse of thick vegetation sprawling with majorly the mighty oak and pine trees.
 Providing an uninterrupted view of the snow clad Himalayan range.
 What's more?
 Throw in the gentle pitter-patter of the rains.

-An absolute delight near Delhi in the monsoon for couples, Neemrana is an ancient town of Rajasthan filled with century’s old forts, lakes, sanctuaries and hot springs.
+An absolutely delightful place to visit near Delhi in monsoon for couples, Neemrana is an ancient town of Rajasthan filled with centuries-old forts, lakes, sanctuaries and hot springs.
 The Neemrana Fort Palace is one of the oldest heritage palaces in the country and is the most preferred place to stay for more tourists.
 There are also many adventure activities like Flying Fox being set up around the palace.